nayeem-rafi/Real-time-Heart-Rate-Monitoring-and-BPM-Display/README.md

 ## 6. Hardware Implementation

 The hardware implementation includes all major components arranged on a veroboard for easy construction.
-Images of the final build can be referenced in the [Hardware Implementation](#hardware-implementation) section.
+Images of the final build can be referenced in the Document Report section.

 ## 7. Application Areas and Limitations